clay/clay-kiln/behaviors/README.md

 ## Defined in the schema

 Behaviors are added to fields in your `schema.yaml`.
-They are an array of strings and objects, with a `fn` property and any number of arguments:
+They are an array of strings and/or objects (with a `fn` property and any number of arguments):

 ```yaml
 myField: